 Yet, there is no inevitability that this option will be taken unless general populations actively press for this social progression.
 Those with the greatest stake in the existing system may persist in their efforts largely to confine employment opportunities (and access to infrastructure and productive facilities) to the sphere of capitalist social relations.
 General populations might be persuaded to go along with this state of affairs provided there was sufficient class compromise to ensure that real wages and general living standards rose more or less in line with productivity improvements.

 Nevertheless, with material needs so easily met, the absurdity of such a social relation, in which much of human potentiality can only be expressed on terms acceptable to the capitalist class, may well become increasingly apparent over time.
-For this reason, I tend to agree with the view that ultimately some kind of basic income scheme or other type of guaranteed access to material needs and facilities is the likely way forward, provided we put our collective foot down and demand it.
+For this reason, there are probably grounds for optimism that, ultimately, some kind of basic income scheme or non-monetary type of guaranteed access to material needs and facilities will emerge provided we put our collective foot down and demand it.
 If there had been the political will, it probably could already have happened.

-Marx’s theory of value remains controversial.
-My view most closely resembles the temporal single-system interpretation (TSSI) of Marx’s theory.
+How best to interpret Marx’s theory of value remains controversial.
+As noted from the outset, the view taken in this post is informed by the temporal single-system interpretation (TSSI) of Marx’s theory.
 Andrew Kliman’s Reclaiming Capital provides a good discussion of the debate from the TSSI perspective.
 Under this interpretation, all of Marx’s three aggregate identities hold true.

 The interpretation differs from the one put forward by ‘physicalist’ interpreters in two respects.
 First, whereas physicalists interpret Marx’s theory as simultaneist – that is, referring to the simultaneous determination of input and output values – the TSSI considers the theory to be dynamic: the values (actually, prices) of this period’s inputs enter as data in the determination of next period’s output values.

 Second, whereas physicalists interpret Marx’s theory as dual system – one system determining values, another system determining prices – the TSSI considers the theory to be a single system: value and price magnitudes are mutually determinative.
-In particular, the economy-wide rate of surplus value determines prices of production and the average rate of profit, while input prices enter (as the amount of value needed to acquire the means of production) into the determination of values.
+In particular, the economy-wide rate of surplus value determines the average rate of profit which enters into the determination of prices of production, while input prices enter (as the amount of value needed to acquire the means of production) into the determination of values.